Count Different (Multiple Arrows) Sudoku by Bill Murphy

 or solve online (using SudokuPad)

 Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-Also, along each line in red, all numbers must be odd or all numbers must be even.
+Numbers in bulbs indicate how many unique values can appear along all arrows coming from that bulb.

 Solution: PDF and solving video with explanation from GAS team.